austinhuang0131/metagon/README.md

 <sup>Yes, there was a Facebook version, but Facebook temporarily banned my account 3 times and at the last time permanently banned it for literally nothing.
 The only way to get Metagon back on its original account is to provide them my ID, which is stupid, considering Facebook is one of the most privacy-invading company of all time.
 That account was only used for creating the bot, so I'm not planning to get it back to Facebook.</sup>

-<sup>Yes, there was a Discord version, and it will come back since I decided to code it separately from the BotBuilder version.</sup>

 If the bot is stuck (Stopped responding / Not functioning properly) during any moment of your use, you can type `unstuck!!!` to effectively expel your trouble.

 # Command Reference